How Can I Use Options And Futures In My Investment Strategy?

 Another advantage of options and futures is the leverage they offer.
 With a relatively small upfront investment, you can control a larger position in the underlying asset.
 This amplification of investment capital can potentially lead to higher returns if the market moves in your favor.
 However, it is important to note that leverage can also magnify losses, so proper risk management is crucial when trading options and futures.

-See also How Can I Invest In Real Estate With Limited Capital?
+See also How Can I Invest In Companies With A Commitment To Reducing Carbon Emissions And Promoting Environmental Sustainability?

 Creating income through options and futures trading